Getting Started#

 )

-Lower gain values produce slower, smoother motion.
-The default gain=1.0
+Lower gain values yield smoother, more gradual convergence.
+The default

 Note